Breast Augmentation San Francisco

 Your Breast Augmentation Consultation with Dr. Gray

 Your next step is to schedule a one-on-one consultation with Dr. Gray.
 Here, he will take plenty of time to educate you on each of these issues, answer any questions that you may have, and let you make an informed choice on your own.
 You will also be able to try on actual implants to see how each option would look with your unique body type and shape.
-Dr. Gray genuinely wants to make sure his patients are confident, prepared, and can realistically benefit from breast augmentation.
+Dr. Gray genuinely wants to make sure his patients are confident, prepared, and can realistically benefit from breast enlargement surgery.